DanAlbert/app-hackathon/README.md

 * Avoid using memcaches.
 Premature optimization only makes development more difficult.
 If we see some parts of the site that would benefit from their use, file a bug and I'll take care of it.
 * Let me (Dan) know before you make a database change.
-Each time I've had to backport changes from the mainline into Django it has taken me several hours to hack, prune and mash the GAE interface into Django.
+It's usually simpler to write it myself than it is to fix a bad implementation.
 * Make sure your resources are in the right place.
-HTML templates go in `/templates/apps`.
-Stylesheets, images and scripts go in `/static` (or `/static/apps`, if you deem it appropriate).
+HTML templates go in `/templates`.
+Stylesheets, images and scripts go in `/static`.
 * [Python style guide](http://www.python.org/dev/peps/pep-0008/)